 How biosecurity officers can help

-At a local level Local Land Services biosecurity officers:
+At the local level our biosecurity officers:

 - provide advice with eradicating declared pest species